 Want dewy, hydrated skin with fewer wrinkles?
 Collagen might be an anti-aging secret.
 Because collagen is found naturally in our skin, nails and hair, some people believe that eating more collagen will help breathe life into your hair and skin and help reduce the signs of aging.
 Collagen supplements specifically claim to reduce wrinkles, firm skin and relieve arthritis pain, and they may do just that.

-Stronger Bones & Healthy Joints
+Helps Strengthen Bones & Joints

 Another study, performed on healthy athletes at Penn State University, investigated the effects of collagen ingestion on the prevention of activity-related joint pain in athletes.
 The researchers found that after 24 weeks of liquid supplementation with 10 grams of collagen, athletes felt less joint pain at rest, and when walking, standing and lifting.
 These results suggest that collagen supplementation may prevent joint deterioration in healthy athletes.
-A recent literature review also confirms that collagen is good for bone health.
+Another more recent literature review also echoes the findings that collagen is good for bone health.

 Sources of Collagen

 "Because our body breaks down collagen into amino acids and then assembles them into proteins, taking supplemental collagen probably isn't any better than eating the foods rich in collagen," says Brissette.
 She recommends eating more foods rich in the proteins (specifically amino acids proline and glycine) that help build collagen, such as meat, fish, dairy products, soy, beans, cabbage, cauliflower, dairy products, eggs, mushrooms and wheat germ.
-She also encourages people to eat more vitamin C-rich foods, since vitamin C is important for collagen production, such as bell peppers, kiwis, citrus fruit, broccoli and kale.
+She also encourages people to eat more vitamin C-rich foods, such as bell peppers, kiwis, citrus fruit, broccoli and kale, since vitamin C is important for collagen production.